pinaka797/librarymanagement-springboot/README.md

-Spring boot restful API as a backend.
+Spring boot restful API in Java.
 Database used: H2